kean/Nuke/Documentation/Nuke.docc/Nuke.md

 ## Getting Started

-Start learning with <doc:getting-started> and go through the rest of the articles in the documentation as you need it.
+Start learning with <doc:getting-started> and review the rest of the articles in the documentation as needed.
 Check out the [demo project](https://github.com/kean/NukeDemo) to see Nuke in action.

 Upgrading from the previous version?
 Use a [Migration Guide](https://github.com/kean/Nuke/tree/master/Documentation/Migrations).